What sets me apart

 More about me

-I’m an avid rock and roll fan and wrote song lyrics in my teens before switching to poetry.
-I once sang lead in a punk band and walked away from a decades-old dream of becoming a rock critic because I had to pay the rent.
+I’m an avid rock and roll fan and wrote song lyrics in my teens before switching to writing poetry and fiction.
+I once sang lead in a punk band and walked away from a decades-old dream of becoming a rock music journalist because I had to pay the rent.
 My poetry and short fiction have been traditionally published.
-I am a tea fanatic, sushi addict, yoga devotee, and avid kayaker.
+I am a tea enthusiast, sushi fanatic, dog lover, and kayaker.
 Born and raised in the Bronx, I now live in the country, but I haven’t lost my city girl accent or attitude.